Welcome back after Christmas!

 These are to remain in nursery.

 The newsletter is paperless and available weekly on our class page, keeping you informed about the fun we are having in nursery, the highlights and achievements we have made and our future plans.
+We also set a learning task for you to take part in at home.
+You are welcome to share your experiences with us via Tapestry.

 Finally, as parents ourselves, we understand how exciting and daunting it can be for you as your little ones begin life away from home.
 If you would like to discuss your child’s wellbeing or learning journey please make an appointment with myself, Mrs Lawrenson.
 I will be more than happy to accommodate, answer your concerns or questions and share the joy of working with your precious child.